moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 plink --file COHORT --make-bed --out COHORT
 ```

-If you have PLINK files per chromosome, these should be merged in one
+If you have PLINK files per chromosome and you would prefer (e.g. enough
+computational resources) to perform the analysis genome-wide and not per
-BED+BIM+FAM triplet (FAM should be the same for all).
-It is your responsibility
+chromosome, these should be merged in one BED+BIM+FAM triplet (FAM should be the
-to deal with potential issues that can arise from the merging (e.g. duplicates)
+same for all).
+It is your responsibility to deal with potential issues that can
-prior to merging.
+arise from the merging (e.g. duplicates) prior to merging.

 ```
-for CHR in 1..22
+for CHR in `seq 1 22`
 do
   echo COHORT_chr${CHR} >> mergelist.txt
 done